buketkonuk/webScrape_to_csv/README.md

 3- Write into a csv file for database integration

+The first step is to add the necessary variables into the config file.

 There are three scripts to achieve these objectives.
-The user can first test whether the website allows scraping via the testUrl with the file 'testScraper.py'.
+The user can first test whether the website allows scraping via the testUrl with the file [testScraper.py](https://github.com/buketkonuk/webScrape_to_csv/blob/master/testScraper.py).
 On this script, the product information class on the html source is used for testing.
 The output is the number of products on the webpage.

-The main Scraper is 'scraper.py'.
+The main Scraper is [scraper.py](https://github.com/buketkonuk/webScrape_to_csv/blob/master/scraper.py).
 This script reads the necessary html classes from the config file creates the 'rows' for csv output.

-Finally the 'out-tocsv.py' reads the rows, grabs the soup as text for html output and writes it all out with the datetime of today as filename.
+Finally the [out-tocsv.py](https://github.com/buketkonuk/webScrape_to_csv/blob/master/out_tocsv.py) reads the rows, grabs the soup as text for html output and writes it all out with the datetime of today as filename.